makise-homura/nemuno-bot/README.md

 ```
 User cirno is not added because of: You're a baka and don't know how to apply for the access properly.
 ```
 So she could re-apply or ask admin to elaborate and/or add her manually.
+And when she managed to do all the stuff correctly, you may `/undecline` her.